Benz-19/myExpense/README.md

 # myExpense

 **myExpense** is a web-based expense tracking application designed to help users manage their personal finances efficiently.
-Built with PHP and JavaScript, it offers a user-friendly interface for recording, categorizing, and analyzing expenses.
+Built with PHP, Tailwind and JavaScript, it offers a user-friendly interface for recording, categorizing, and analyzing expenses.

 ## Features